nightness/nest-next-prisma/README.md

 - **TypeScript Support**: End-to-end type safety across the stack.
 - **Testing Suite**: Pre-configured Jest for unit and integration tests.
 - **Linting and Formatting**: ESLint and Prettier for code consistency.
-- **UI Library Agnostic**: Allows you to choose your preferred UI component library and CSS toolset.
+- **UI Library Agnostic**: Choose any UI component library and CSS toolset that fits your project.

 ## Benefits of Tight Coupling